fortellerq/notes/proxmox.md

 Now, the XP VM will recognise the card and the drivers will install successfully.
 However, there is no sound output.
 It seems there is an issue with the drivers of the XFi on XP.
 The sound card works fine on Vista with Windows default drivers.
 However, if I boot into XP with the drivers installed and the sound card attached, the card isn't released properly once the XP VM is shut down.
 If I boot into Vista again, it does not see the sound card, and only a reboot of the Proxmox host will fix it.

-However, the same drivers works fine on a real XP machine.
+However, the same drivers work fine on a real XP machine.

-Perhaps this is a futile endeavour after all.
+Perhaps getting this card to work under XP is a futile endeavour after all.

 ## Windows XP